Lazer6769/Cart-253/Topics/frogmodjam/frogfrogfrog/pseudocode.md

     if (tongue circle overlaps the fly)
         Move the fly back to the left at a random y set the tongue state to inbound

+checktongueirregularflyoverlap()
+    if the tongue is overlapping with the irregularfly move the irregularfly back to the left and a random y position

+checktongueslowflyoverlap()
+    if the tongue is overlapping with the slowfly move the slowfly back to the left and a random y position

 mousePressed()
     if (tongue state is idle)